liberioai/dossier/README.md

 # Dossier

-Structured workflow files (`.ds.md`) for AI agents.
+Structured workflow files for AI agents.

-## What is a Workflow?
+## The Problem

+When you ask an AI agent to "set up a Python project" or "review this PR", the quality depends entirely on how well you prompt it.
+Different people get different results.
+Knowledge isn't shared or reusable.

+## The Solution

-A workflow is a markdown file with JSON frontmatter that AI agents can follow to complete tasks.
-Instead of writing scripts, you write clear instructions with objectives, steps, and validation criteria.
+Dossier provides `.ds.md` files—markdown documents with structured frontmatter that AI agents can follow consistently.
+Instead of crafting prompts from scratch, you point your agent at a workflow file that contains:

+- **Objective**: What the workflow accomplishes
+- **Inputs**: What parameters it accepts
+- **Steps**: Clear instructions the agent follows
+- **Validation**: How to verify success

+Workflows are portable across projects, shareable across teams, and version-controlled like code.

-### Example
+## Quick Example

 ```markdown
 ---